Mthegamer/vrwidgets/README.md

 ### ScrollHandleBase - Inherits from ButtonBase
 Inspector Values | Definition
 ---------------- | ----------
-HandDetector handDetector | HandDetector is used to determine which part of the hand the window should track.
+HandDetector handDetector | HandDetector is used to determine which part of the hand the scrolling window should track.
 ScrollViewerBase viewer   | Used to match the handle size to viewer size.
 ScrollContentBase content | Used to move the content as the handle moves.